-In order to improve the three kinds of CTRs, make sure to deal with negatives.
-For example, it is possible that your broad, your exact or phrase keywords get to compete with each other.
+To improve the three kinds of CTRs, make sure to use negatives.
+For example, it is possible that your broad, exact, or phrase keywords compete with each other.
 Consequently, Google might select the broader one, which is of less accuracy (lower CTR) and higher cost for you.
-Read more about Negatives in the corresponding section.
+Read more about Negatives in its dedicated article.

 2. Ad Improvement:

-Google displays all keywords, which were searched for, in bold letters throughout the whole page of search results.
-This will include your ad headline, display URL and descriptions as long as you make sure that many of the keywords appear in your ad text.
+Google displays all keywords searched for in bold letters throughout the whole search results page.
+This includes matching keywords in the ad headline, display URL, and descriptions, as long as you make sure many of the keywords appear in your ad text.

-Furthermore, a clear call-to-action encourages potential customers to go on.
+Furthermore, a clear call-to-action encourages potential customers to proceed.
 Remember, SEA belongs to pull marketing!

 3. Split accounts or delete parts:

-As Google also includes the overall CTR of the account into its calculations of the QS, it makes sense to exclude bad performing ads from the account.
-If these cannot be deleted, it might make sense to divide between a high and a low performing account.
+As Google also includes the overall CTR of the account in its calculations of the QS, it makes sense to exclude bad performing ads from the account.
+If these cannot be deleted, it could make sense to divide your portfolio between a high and a low performing account.